Max-Schulten/CSDS391/assignment2_mls384/README.txt

-Exercises 1 and 2 are in the file 'HW1_mls384.pdf'.

-Exercises 3 through 5 are present in the 'puzzle.py' file.

-2 Modules are in use:
+4 Modules are in use:
-    sys --- Used to read file name from CLI random -- Used to randomly generate moves during scrambling
+    sys --- Used to read file name from CLI random -- Used to randomly generate moves during scrambling re -- Used for regex matching
+    copy -- Used to make deepcopies of arrays

 Exercise 6 is in the 'test.txt' & 'test_results.txt' files.